 Blogging Advice: How to Tell Google that You Blog

-Google is stupid.
-Google is not C3PO or R2D2 from Star Wars!
-It’s a moron.
-That’s why optimizing for Google is often such a tedious task.
+That’s why optimizing for Google is still often such a tedious task.
 Don’t believe me?
-Let me explain!
+Let me explain and scroll below!

 Is Google God?
-After all it know everything!
+After all it knows everything!
 Doesn’t it?
+It’s also everywhere or omnipresent.
+Also you have to pray to get back into its index!

-Unlike many uneducated people who assume that Google is God and it knows everything, I know it does not.
+Unlike many uneducated people who assume that Google is all-knowing, I know it isn’t.
+How do I know?
+I experienced it first hand!

 Google depends on you to tell it what’s going on.
 People who tell Google what’s up all day and are getting paid for that are called SEOs.